-Just so everyone is officially aware, I’m do do cosplay/costume commissions! : )
+Just so everyone is officially aware, I do in fact, make cosplay/costume commissions! :

 Price Range: My prices are all done individually, via email.
 If you’re interested in something I can give you a quote.
 I am able to do price plans for people on a budget- so if you need to spread out payment over weeks or months, that’s doable.